 A lot of these mistakes that managers make are so easy to avoid.
 It’s just about treating your employees with respect.

 Think about how you’d like to be treated if the roles were reversed.
 You would want to be trusted, you want to be asked for feedback and ideas, you would want to be left alone to do your work properly.

 You would want an environment that encourages experimentation, testing, and failure (within reason).
-Worst comes to worst, you can always try some team building activities that will boost the morale at your office.
+Worst comes to worst, you can always to learn more about your employees with unique solutions.